reflectoring/reflectoring.github.io/_posts/2017-12-20-publish-snapshots-with-gradle.md

 # Activate your Snapshot Repository

-Having set up a Bintray account, we now need to create a repository on oss.jfrog.org where we want to put our snapshots.
+Having set up a Bintray account, you now need to create a repository on oss.jfrog.org where you want to put your snapshots.
 You can do this by clicking on "add to JCenter" on the homepage of your bintray package (see image below) and then providing a group id under which you want to publish your snapshots.